albertoriva/mirror/README.md

   -x   | Dry run: print operations to be performed, without actually performing them.
 ```

+If the options -h or --help are present on the command-line, the program will print a usage message and exit.

 ## Configuration file

 The configuration file is a simple text file containing lines of the form "key = value".
 The following two keys are currently defined: